Papus-Jubus/ProjetCrypto/README.md

 # ProjetCrypto

---To test Go to Dist and in cmd do java --jar projetCrypto.jar --login : admin password admin123
+--To test Go to Dist and in cmd do java --jar projetCrypto.jar
+NB: login : admin password admin123